romanschejbal/reactgirls/docs/lesson1.md

 ### One more thing
 You will notice, that the site looks exactly the same as it used to, our goal though is to __hide the other sections so only one is active at any time__.

-We can, for now hard code it like so:
+We can, for now, hard code it like so:

 _`./src/App.js`_
 ```jsx